DevCTx/Model_View_Architectures/2_Model/Model.md

 * The '***Update***' or '✍' buttons calls the ***update*** method
 * and the '***Delete***' or '🗑' buttons calls the ***delete*** method

-Then they also call the ***refresh*** method but this time directly because it is done from the main thread.
+Then they also call the ***refresh*** method but this time directly because here, it is done from the main thread.

 ---